brandaholic91/campaign-os/docs/tech-spec.md

 6. ✅ Streaming works correctly for all providers
 7. ✅ CopilotKit integration works with all providers
 8. ✅ Error handling provides clear, provider-specific error messages
-3. No data migration needed (strategies are new concept)
-4. Backward compatibility: `messages` table still used for Content Calendar (Epic 3.1)

 ---